hitoshi-watase/sercrod/docs/reference/directives/ws-send.md

 - Updates:

-  - Re-renders of the Nablla host recreate the element and its event handlers.
+  - Re-renders of the Sercrod host recreate the element and its event handlers.
   - The send behavior is always driven by clicks, not by data changes alone.